-Before you can use ElectricAccelerator Developer Edition to build your Visual Studio project, you must install Visual Studio and then log in and run devenv as the user that owns the respective agent processes (usually ECloudInternalUser1, ECloudInternalUser2, and so on).
-You can use the psexec tool (downloadable from http://technet.microsoft.com/en-us/sysinternals/bb896649.aspx) to eliminate the need to log in and log out multiple times.
+Before you can use Accelerator to build your Visual Studio project, you must install Visual Studio and then log in and run devenv as the user that owns the respective agent processes (usually ECloudInternalUser1, ECloudInternalUser2, and so on).
+You can use psexec to eliminate the need to log in and log out multiple times.
 Using this tool is more efficient because Visual Studio stores user settings in the registry and creates files in "My Documents."
-Also, ensure you can build your solutions/projects with the Visual Studio setup on each host.

-If you install Visual Studio after installing ElectricAccelerator Developer Edition, register the Visual Studio addin by running $install_ecaddin<N>$. bat where N is 70, 71, 80, 90, or 100, depending on your Visual Studio version.
+If you install Visual Studio after installing Accelerator, register the Visual Studio add-in by running $install_ecaddin<N>$.bat where N is 70, 71, 80, 90, 100, or 110, depending on your Visual Studio version.